AgentZeroX/ShadowArchive/README.md

 # ShadowArchive

-A specialized reconnaissance extension designed to unearth archived URLs and sensitive files.
+A specialized reconnaissance Chrome extension designed to unearth archived URLs and sensitive files.
 Perfect for penetration testers, bug hunters, and security researchers looking for historical data leaks.

 ## Features
 * **Instant Archive Discovery:** Quickly fetch and filter archived URLs directly from the Wayback Machine CDX API.